NEW: Season 2: Seed of Karmic Fire

 |---|---|

-While the exact priorities and randomizer are not yet confirmed, here are some of the results the team has obtained based on multiple test runs and the cards and equipment we retain after a Chaos Run.
+While the exact priorities and randomizer are not yet confirmed, here are some of the team's results obtained based on multiple test runs and the new balance patch dropping with Season 2.
 This table is sorted by priority, with the first entries being the ones that have a higher chance of not being saved compared to others on the lower priorities.

-Equipment is always retained, but it contributes to the total Save Data you obtain.
-Forbidden Cards are also retained even if it exceeds the save data cap.
-The higher the priority, the more Save Data is also added to your deck, which makes retaining said cards much more difficult.
+Equipment is always retained, and the new Refinement or God’s Hammer feature is saved before other memories.
+Forbidden cards are also saved before other memories, making them guaranteed cards.
+The higher the priority, the more Save Data is also added to your deck, which makes retaining those cards much more difficult.

 |